srbrettle/Financial-Formulas/README.md

 ### Manually

-1. Download and import [this](/main/csharp/) library into your project:
+1. Download and import [this](/main/csharp/) library into your project.